AdriaticOrg/sdd/features/VATIdentifier.md

 ## User Interface

 User must be able to select VAT Identifier from list.
-Create new list `"VAT Identifires"`.
+Create new list `"VAT Identifiers"`.